Margin Trading

 Trading on margin – using borrowed money from a broker to leverage your trading results – is a speculative practice that multiplies results by some factor.
 When done successfully it can greatly increase your profits, but it can also be risky as losses are equally magnified.

-This guide to margin trading explains how it works, the pros and cons, plus tips for getting started.
+This guide to margin trading for beginners explains how it works, the pros and cons, plus tips for getting started.

 Quick Introduction